 MarketMuse was built as a direct response to the Google Hummingbird algorithm, which gives the search engine semantic analysis capability.
 This change, which occurred in 2013, shifted SEOs’ focus from keywords to writing quality content.
 Now, we know that Google uses topic modeling to rank content based on relevancy to a query, so the focus has again shifted to user intent and topical authority.

 Bottom line: If your content isn’t answering user intent, it’s not going to rank in SERPs.
-Content optimization software sheds light onto what it means to cover a topic comprehensively by producing a list of related topics.
+Content optimization software sheds light on what it means to cover a topic comprehensively by producing a list of related topics.
 It can also point to gaps in your existing content so you can update it for topical authority.

 In optimizing content for user intent, the platform also assists conversion rate optimization efforts by allowing you to create content that qualifies visitors and brings them through the customer journey.